-where $m_a$ is the zero temperature axion mass, determined by the requirement that axions constitute the totality of dark matter.
-Assuming the simplistic case that the correct DM relic is obtained from the vacuum misalignment mechanism \cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah}, one obtains $f_{\rm a}\simeq 3\times 10^{11}$ GeV, and $m_a\simeq 30\, \mu$eV.
-It is then evident that the axion quality problem will be solved ($\bar{\theta}\ll 10^{-10}$) for large values of $n \geq 4$, as shown in Fig. \ref{fig:fig1}.
-It is interesting to note that for $n=4$, and for moderate values of $f_g/f_a$, this model predicts testable values of $\bar{\theta}$ in the future neutron/proton EDM experiments.
-Additionally, some part of the parameter space is already ruled out by LIGO-O3 \cite{KAGRA:2021kbb} upper limits on stochastic GW amplitude while the remaining part of the parameter space can be observed at future GW interferometers like CE~\cite{LIGOScientific:2016wof,Reitze:2019iox} and ET~\cite{Punturo:2010zz}, details of which are discussed in the upcoming sections.
+where $m_a$ is the zero-temperature axion mass, fixed by the requirement that axions constitute the entirety of dark matter.
+Assuming the correct DM relic abundance arises from the vacuum misalignment mechanism~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}, one obtains $f_a \simeq 3 \times 10^{11}$~GeV and $m_a \simeq 17\, \mu$eV.
+For simplicity, we take $\kappa \,{\rm sin\delta} = 1$ throughout our analysis.
+It is then evident that the axion quality problem is resolved ($\bar{\theta} \ll 10^{-10}$) for large values of $n \geq 4$, as illustrated in Fig.~\ref{fig:fig1}.

+Interestingly, for $n = 4$ and moderate values of $f_g / f_a$, the model predicts testable values of $\bar{\theta}$, potentially within reach of future neutron and proton EDM experiments.
+Furthermore, part of the parameter space is already constrained by LIGO-O3 upper limits on the stochastic GW background~\cite{KAGRA:2021kbb}, while the remaining parameter space can be probed by future GW interferometers such as CE~\cite{LIGOScientific:2016wof,Reitze:2019iox} and ET~\cite{Punturo:2010zz}, as discussed in the following sections.